-Some of our panel of accident solicitors have many years’ experience in handling accidents in a public place, slip and fall claims and medical claims for a car accident amongst other types of claims.
+Our panel of accident solicitors have many years of experience in handling accidents in a public place, slip and fall claims and medical claims for a car accident amongst other types of claims.

-Will I Need To Choose A Swansea Injury Solicitor?
+Will I Need To Choose A Swansea Solicitor?

 Nowadays, because of modern communication methods, many solicitors don’t require face to face meetings to handle a personal injury claim.
 This means your accident claim could be handled by a solicitor based anywhere in the country so you don’t necessarily have to find one locally.